 Steroids are also known as anabolic-androgenic steroids, roids or juice.
 Common brand names are Androsterone, Oxandrin, Dianabol, Winstrol, Deca-durabolin and Equipoise.

-Bodybuilders and athletes may use anabolic steroids to build muscles and improve athletic performance, often taking doses much higher than would be prescribed for a medical condition.
+Bodybuilders and athletes may use anabolic steroids to build muscles and improve athletic performance, often taking doses much higher than would be prescribed and used for a medical condition.
 Using them this way is not legal — or safe.
 Some people who abuse steroids take pills; others use needles to inject steroids into their muscles.

 Anabolic steroids are only one type of steroid.
 Other types of steroids include cortisol, estrogen and progesterone.
 These are different chemicals and do not have the same effects.